-DHP and HHSC may from time to time request copies of medical records related to the treatment of DHP CHIP, STAR and STAR Kids Members.
-Such requests for records will generally be for the purposes of (1) assessing or evaluating aspects of the CHIP, STAR and STAR Kids managed care programs, (2) responding to legislative or regulatory inquiries or purposes, (3) responding to complaints or appeals filed by Members or providers, or (4) quality improvement and/or utilization management functions.
+DHP and HHSC may request copies of medical records related to the treatment of DHP CHIP, STAR and STAR Kids Members.
+Such requests for records will generally be for the purposes of (1) assessing or evaluating aspects of the CHIP, STAR and STAR Kids managed care programs, (2) responding to legislative or regulatory inquiries or purposes, (3) responding to complaints or appeals filed by Members or providers, (4) quality improvement and/or utilization management functions, and/or (5) fraud, waste, and abuse monitoring.
 All providers are required to provide copies of applicable records at no cost to DHP or HHSC if the request comes from:

 - HHSC or other federal or state entities of competent jurisdiction. - DHP as a direct result of a request for records from HHSC or other federal or state entities of competent jurisdiction. - DHP pursuant to the health plan's utilization management preauthorization's requested by the provider. - DHP in relation to a quality review. - DHP or the State as a direct result of a Waste, Abuse and Fraud investigation.
+See Fraud, Waste and Abuse section for more information regarding medical records